Undergraduate Academic Eligibility is the ability to enroll in courses at the University of Arizona

 Academic Eligibility Appeals

-Students who do not submit their appeal by this deadline and are enrolled for the Summer or Fall 2021 semester will be removed from their classes.
+Students who do not submit their appeal by this deadline and are enrolled for the Spring 2022 semester will be removed from their classes.
 Students may still appeal after this deadline and if approved be eligible to enroll in classes but must meet all published deadlines for class enrollment.

 Academic Eligibility Statuses